 How long should you crank the engine during a jump start?

 Do not crank the engine for more than 5 seconds at a time.
 Wait 30 seconds and try again.
 If your car doesn’t start after 3 or 4 tires, you must look at other possible problems.

 How to jump-start a Mercedes-Benz with the trunk locked?

 - You can remove the metal key from the key fob and unlock the trunk.

-- Connect a 12v battery source such as a jumper cables, a jump box or car battery charger to the Jump Box Connection points.
-This will power up the car and you will be able to unlock anything.
+- Connect a 12v battery source such as jumper cables, a jump box, or a car battery charger to the Jump Box Connection points.
+This will power up the car, and you will be able to unlock anything.

-Where are the jump terminals on a S-Class?
+Where are the jump terminals on an S-Class?

-In the newer models there are jump start connection points in the engine compartment.
+The newer models have jump-start connection points in the engine compartment.